kaimitai/kaimitai/README.md

+# Repository move

+My repositories might move to https://github.com/kai-mitai in the future.

+---

 # kaimitai's github-repositories

 I like recreational programming and digital archaeology.
 Most of my public repos are editing tools for retrogames.